Learn back-end development by writing real code

 • DevOps specialist

-According to Stack Overflow’s last developer survey, backend developers in the US tie for the highest median salary of this group: $150,000.
+According to Stack Overflow’s last developer survey, backend developers in the US tie for the highest median salary of this group: $165,000, up from $150k just last year.
 If you enjoy working on problems that involve algorithms, data structures, natural language processing, databases, or distributed systems, then backend development might be for you.

-Many people assume that because backend developers typically need to have a better understanding of computer science fundamentals, that’s it’s harder to get an entry-level backend position, and as a result, they start educating themselves on front-end technologies.
+Many people assume that because backend developers need a strong understanding of computer science fundamentals (and understand that to mean backend devs need a degree in CS), so it’s harder to get an entry-level backend position.
+As a result, they start educating themselves on front-end web development as a workaround.
 I think this is a mistake.

 Just because CS skills are often a requirement for backend positions, it’s almost never the case that a CS degree is required.
 If you take the learning path I outline below, there’s no need to go back to university.

-Follow these steps in order - there are plenty of places you can learn back-end online effectively, some of the resources are paid, and some are free.
+Follow these steps in order.
+Some of the resources mentioned on this list are paid, and some are free.

 Learning the syntax of a coding language is super fun and it’s exciting when you get up and running almost immediately.
 Your goal at this juncture should be to understand the basic syntax of one programming language.
-Python is my favorite choice because of it’s elgant and simple style.
+Python is my favorite choice because of its elegant and simple style.
 You should be learning concepts like:

 • Variables and data